Human papillomavirus infection: Mouth testing

-Guidelines for oropharyngeal cancer screening by the Preventive Services Task Force and American Dental Association in the U.S. suggest conventional visual examination, but because some parts of the oropharynx are hard to see, this cancer is often only detected in later stages.
+Guidelines for oropharyngeal cancer screening by the Preventive Services Task Force and American Dental Association in the U.S. suggest conventional visual examination.
+Since some parts of the oropharynx are hard to see, this cancer is often only detected in later stages.

-The diagnosis of oropharyngeal cancer occurs by biopsy of exfoliated cells or tissues.
+The diagnosis of oropharyngeal cancer is made using a biopsy of exfoliated cells or tissues.
 The National Comprehensive Cancer Network and College of American Pathologists recommend testing for HPV in oropharyngeal cancer.
-However, while testing is recommended, there is no specific type of test used to detect HPV from oral tumors that is currently recommended by the FDA in the United States.
-Because HPV type 16 is the most common type found in oropharyngeal cancer, p16 immunohistochemistry is one test option used to determine if HPV is present, which can help determine course of treatment since tumors that are negative for p16 have better outcomes.
-Another option that has emerged as a reliable option is HPV DNA in situ hybridization (ISH) which allows for visualization of the HPV.
+The FDA in the United States does not recommend a specific type of test to detect HPV from oral tumors, even though they recommend HPV testing of people with oropharyngeal cancer.
+Because HPV type 16 is the most common type found in oropharyngeal cancer, p16 immunohistochemistry is one test option used to determine if HPV is present, which can help determine course of treatment since tumors that are negative for p16 have worse outcomes.
+Another option that has emerged as a reliable option is HPV DNA in situ hybridization (ISH), which allows for visualization of the HPV.